|Official name||Republic of Rwanda|

 |Relevant documents||Ministerial Order on land registration, 2008|

 Obtaining a construction permit takes 30 days and can be done at the Kigali One Stop Centre.
-The documents that are obtained include deed plans, location contract, building permit, occupational permit and access to utilities such as water, electricity and telephone.
+At the end of the process, you will receive documents that include deed plans, location contract, building permit, occupational permit and access to utilities such as water, electricity and telephone.

-The RDB also provides assistance, with in-house EWSA staff to help businesses connect to water and electricity.
+The RDB can provide you assistance through its in-house EWSA staff to help connect to water and electricity.
 The EWSA client charter limits waiting times for connections for water and electricity to two days upon application and payment.